loeweX/Greedy_InfoMax/README.md

 This repo provides the code for the audio experiments in our paper:

-Sindy Löwe*, Peter O'Connor, Bastiaan S. Veeling* - [Greedy InfoMax for Biologically Plausible Self-Supervised Representation Learning](https://arxiv.org/abs/1905.11786)
+Sindy Löwe*, Peter O'Connor, Bastiaan S. Veeling* - [Putting An End to End-to-End: Gradient-Isolated Learning of Representations](https://arxiv.org/abs/1905.11786)

 &ast;equal contribution